Time Period: 1806-1872

 • Duchy of Anhalt - Lines: Anhalt-Bernburg (until 1863), Anhalt-Dessau (until 1863), Anhalt-Köthen (until 1847):

-- 1806-1829: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver; real silver coins in the Convention standard, gold bullion in Ducats
+- 1806-1829: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver; real silver coins in the Convention standard, gold bullion in Ducats.

 - 1829-1871: Adoption of the Northern German (Prussian) standard

-- 1828-1821: Attempt to introduce a decimal Thaler in a bimetallic standard of 14811 pieces to the Cologne mark silver 14 lots and 204 pieces to the Cologne mark gold 21⅔ carats; did not get accepted and was demoetized during 1831
+- 1828-1821: Attempt to introduce a decimal Thaler in a bimetallic standard of 14811 Thalers to the Cologne mark of 14-lots silver and 204 Thaler to the Cologne mark of 21⅔-carats gold (demonetized during 1831 due to rejection by the public).

 - 01.01.1838: Joined the Munich Coinage Convention